kedardg/scrp/README.md

    - Initializes BERT model if USE_BERT is true

 2. **Job Processing Pipeline**:
+   - **Pre-scraping Checks**:
+     - Checks robots.txt for each domain
+     - Respects crawl directives and rate limits
+     - Caches robots.txt results for efficiency

    - **Scraping Phase**:
-     - Scrapes jobs from Workday sites
+     - Scrapes jobs from Workday sites (if allowed by robots.txt)
      - Applies basic filters (location, date)
      - Checks for duplicates
      - Adds valid jobs to processing queue